DSTIKE Hackheld · Volume 1

 DSTIKE Hackheld Volume 1 — Overview & the DSTIKE Story

-What it is, who built it, where it sits in Jeff's lineup, and how to read this twelve-volume reference
+What it is, who built it, where it sits in the lineup, and how to read this twelve-volume reference

 The DSTIKE Hackheld is a pocket-sized standalone Wi-Fi attack and audit handheld built around the Espressif ESP8266 microcontroller.
 It runs out of the box on Stefan Kremser (“Spacehuhn”)‘s open-source WiFi Deauther firmware — an Arduino-based codebase that turns the ESP8266 into a self-contained 802.11 packet-injection platform with a web UI, a serial CLI, and three primary attacks (deauth, beacon spam, probe spam) plus a scanner.